Yardboy/backup_db/README.md

-# README
+# README - S3backups Utility Container

-This is a simple docker-compose container with a ruby script to upload the latest backup file (created by included docker_backup.sh shell script or otherwise) from a local folder into an S3 bucket.
+This is a simple docker/docker-compose container with a ruby script to upload the latest backup file (created by included docker_backup.sh shell script or otherwise) from a local folder into an S3 bucket.

 How to use:

-* Configure and install backup_db.sh into crontab
+* Configure and install backup_db.sh into crontab, or otherwise setup for backup files to be placed in /backup_files folder

 * Update `CUSTOMER` constant in `s3backups.rb` with customer key